China's trade growth in August loses steam on softer demand

-BEIJING : China's exports growth weakened in August, as surging inflation crippled overseas demand and fresh COVID curbs and heatwaves disrupted production, reviving downside risks for the economy.
+BEIJING: China's exports growth weakened in August, as surging inflation crippled overseas demand and fresh COVID-19 curbs and heatwaves disrupted production, reviving downside risks for the economy.

 Outbound shipments outperformed other economic drivers in 2022 but now face growing challenges as external demand wanes.

-China's slower growth is in part due to unflattering comparisons to strong exports last year, but also worsened by more COVID restrictions as infections spiked and heatwaves disrupted factory output in southwestern areas.
+China's slower growth is in part due to unflattering comparisons to strong exports last year, but also worsened by more COVID-19 restrictions as infections spiked and heatwaves disrupted factory output in southwestern areas.

-Eastern export hub Yiwu imposed a three-day lockdown in early August to contain a COVID outbreak, disrupting local shipments and delivery of Christmas goods amid the peak season.
+Eastern export hub Yiwu imposed a three-day lockdown in early August to contain a COVID-19 outbreak, disrupting local shipments and delivery of Christmas goods amid the peak season.

 Imports were again tepid, rising only 0.3 per cent in August from 2.3 per cent in the month prior, the customs data showed, and well below a forecast for a 1.1 per cent rise.